GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (128) .md

 **Range**: 20 yards

 **Effect**: You call an object you have physically possessed before, which you are able to perceive, to come to you.
 It moves at a speed of 20 yards per move.
 If an obstacle comes between you and the object, it harmlessly bounces off the obstacle and falls instead of continuing.
-The object can fall at your feet, conveniently slip into the appropriate container on your p[erson, or enter you hand seamlessly once it arrives.
+The object can fall at your feet, conveniently slip into the appropriate container on your person, or enter you hand seamlessly once it arrives.

 If a creature has possessed the object since you did, the spell will not work and you will know that the item has been distrubed in some way.

 **At Higher Tiers**: Each tier beyond minimum increases the range by 25 yards, and the speed by 5 yards.
 It can travel for a number of rounds equal to double the tier of the spell if need be to reach you

 **Critical Failure**: You yeet the item in another direction at maximum speed.
-If it was fragile and hits something, it doesn not "harmlessly" bounce on impact.
+If it was fragile and hits something, it does not "harmlessly" bounce on impact.

 #### Feyding Gesture